-Program Honors Required Average Specialization Required Average Requirements Pharmacology High School - 80% Transfer - a GPA of 3.3 on all science courses taken and a minimum GPA of 3.3 on ★30 in each preceding Fall/Winter.
-High School - 75% Transfer - a GPA of 2.7 on all science courses taken and a minimum GPA of 2.7 in each preceding Fall/Winter.
-English 30 Mathematics 30 or Pure Mathematics 30 Biology 30 Chemistry 30 Physics 30 Physics High School - 80% Transfer - 3.0 GPA on ★30 in each preceding Fall/Winter.
-High School - 75% Transfer - a minimum GPA of 2.3 in each preceding Fall/Winter English 30 Mathematics 30 or Pure Mathematics 30 Physics 30 One of Mathematics 31 (recommended), Biology 30, or Chemistry 30 Subject from Group A, B, or C Physiology High School - 80% Transfer - 3.3 GPA on ★30 in each previous Fall/Winter.
-No Specialization program offered.
-English 30 Mathematics 30 or Pure Mathematics 30 Biology 30 Chemistry 30 Physics 30 Psychology (See also §15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum GPA of 3.3 on ★30 in each preceding Fall/Winter and a minimum GPA of 3.3 on required Psychology and Statistics courses.
+Program Honors Required Average Specialization Required Average Requirements Psychology (See also §15.2.2 for BA admission requirements) High School - No Year 1 entry Transfer - a minimum GPA of 3.3 on ★30 in each preceding Fall/Winter and a minimum GPA of 3.3 on required Psychology and Statistics courses.
 Admission may take place only at the end of the second year (after completion of ★60).
 Students must complete PSYCO 104, 105, 212; STAT 151; two of PSYCO 223, 233, 241, 258, and two of PSYCO 267, 275, 281; prior to application for admission.
 Acceptance is dependent upon obtaining approval from a potential research supervisor by August 7.
 Students planning to apply for admission should consult the Department Honors advisor.
-High School - 75% Transfer - a minimum GPA of 2.3 in each preceding Fall/Winter.
-English 30 Biology 30 Mathematics 30 or Pure Mathematics 30 One of Mathematics 31 (recommended), Chemistry 30 or Physics 30 Subject from Group A, B or C Statistics High School - 80% Transfer - a minimum GPA of 3.0 on ★30 in each preceding Fall/Winter.
-High School - 75% Transfer - normally requires a GPA of at least 2.3 in the aggregate of all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of at least ★24 with a GPA of at least 2.3 in each preceding Fall/Winter.
-English 30 Mathematics or Pure Mathematics 30 Two of Mathematics 31 (recommended), Biology 30, Chemistry 30 or Physics 30 Subject from Group A, B, or C
+High School- 75% Transfer- a minimum GPA of 2.3 in each preceding Fall/Winter.
+English 30 or English Language Arts 30-1 Biology 30 Mathematics 30 or Pure Mathematics 30 One of Mathematics 31 (recommended), Chemistry 30 or Physics 30 Subject from Group A, B or C Statistics High School- 80% Transfer- a minimum GPA of 3.0 on ★24 in each preceding Fall/Winter.
+High School- 75% Transfer- normally requires a GPA of at least 2.3 in the aggregate of all Mathematics and Statistics courses taken which are eligible to be credited to the degree and successful completion of at least ★24 with a GPA of at least 2.3 in each preceding Fall/Winter.
+English 30 or English Language Arts 30-1 Mathematics or Pure Mathematics 30 Two of Mathematics 31 (recommended), Biology 30, Chemistry 30 or Physics 30 Subject from Group A, B, or C